Bentleyj/BeyondPhotography/README.md

 ### Day 24

 Kind of a mistake effect today but I'm really pleased with the way it's come out.
 Really simple effect which creates quite a compelling result!
 Weave it up!
 I used a random shift  but in a pixelated kind of way and went for really straight up and down shifts.
 Still in pursuit of the tile explode effect.
 I think I have a good idea of how to proceed now which is awesome!

+### Day 25

+Getting much closer to my tile explode effect that I'm looking for!
+I figured out the best way to tile my image which is really exciting and I did it without using uniforms.
+The effect is just the color component of the effect in the cool at the moment and I have a hunch it will look even better in black and white.
+I have a plan for how to shift the tiles as well but that will need to be kept for next week!